Large Chicken Bacon Ranch

 - .Really Big Italian Steak***

 Stoners white garlic sauce topped with steak, onions, mushrooms, and green peppers.
-Covered with whole-milk mozzarella cheese.$32.49
+Covered with whole-milk mozzarella cheese.$27.49

 - .Really Big Taco

 Stoner's pizza sauce topped with beef, jalapenos, sprinkled with taco seasoning, and covered with whole-milk mozzarella cheese.
-Served with a side of lettuce, tomato, sour cream, and buffalo sauce.$29.99
+Served with a side of lettuce, tomato, sour cream, and buffalo sauce.$25.19

 - .Really Big Chicken Bacon Ranch**